 Applicants must have a genuine interest in animal health and welfare.
 They must be keen to learn how to provide expert nursing care for domestic animals as well as education and support for their owners.
 They should have a clear understanding of the range of practical work required in a veterinary surgery (preferably via work experience), be a good communicator and enjoy teamwork.
-Module delivery is divided between the College of West Anglia (Cambridge) campus located just outside Cambridge at Milton and the Anglia Ruskin University (Cambridge) campus in the Cambridge city centre, plus work placement at RCVS approved veterinary training practices.
+Module delivery is divided between the University Centre's Cambridge campus at Milton and the Anglia Ruskin University (Cambridge) campus in the Cambridge city centre, plus work placement at RCVS approved veterinary training practices.
 The academic year at both CWA and ARU is divided into two semesters.
 Full-time attendance within these semesters is approximately 12 hours per week, usually over three days.
 Work experience within the 70 weeks of work placement in a registered veterinary training practice is on a full-time basis.

 |Animal Antaomy & Physiology for Veterinary Nursing||15||TBC|

 |Introduction to Animal Behaviour||15||TBC|

 |Veterinary Nursing in the Surgical Environment||15||TBC|